savagegus/savagegus.github.com/_posts/2005-01-10-i-dont-know-what-do-you-want-to-do.md

 ---
 layout: post
-title: "I don't know, what do you want to do?"
+title: I don't know, what do you want to do?
 category: posts
+tags:
+- fedora
+- fedora core 3
+- linux
+- gnome
+- operating systems
+- distributions
 ---
 <p>So, things have happened.
 In no particular order:</p>
 <ul>